 You drop off the dry cleaning, your husband picks it up—that’s how the system works in your house.
 But for the last few weeks, both tasks have fallen to you.
 The first time didn’t bother you…even the second instance wasn’t a big deal.
 But by the third pick-up, you grew irritated.
 So, when your husband asks you—again—to stop for the dry cleaning on your way home, how do you respond?

 You don’t.
 You just nod, pick it up and let your anger linger.

 You yell: “Are you kidding me?
 How many more things can I possibly take care of?”

-You reply with a brief “sure” and then decide not to pick it up.
+You reply with a brief “sure” and then decide to let the clothes sit.

 There are names for these types of responses: passive, aggressive and passive-aggressive.
 And although many of us have adopted them, none are particularly productive when you have tension with someone.

 If you fall into the passive camp, you try to keep the peace most of the time, often saying “yes” or agreeing with the group in an effort to avoid conflict and confrontation.
 While your intention might be good, you’re sending a message that your thoughts, feelings and even your time aren’t as important as those of other people.
-“When you ignore your needs, and essentially allow others to do the same, you may be left hurt, outraged and resentful,” says Ann Pardo, director of life management at Canyon Ranch in Lenox, Mass.
+Remember that you matter, says Jeff Rossman, Ph.D., director of life management at Canyon Ranch in Lenox, Mass.
 “To overcome passivity, ask yourself what you need and wish, and allow yourself to express those things openly and respectfully.”

 Having an aggressive argument style, however, means you make sure your thoughts and feelings are heard loud and clear.
 They usually come across as forceful, sometimes superior, and often uncompromising.
 While it’s important to stick up for yourself, it’s not helpful to do so while disregarding or at the expense of others.